 Practice and Teaching of Shintō

-Because Shintō has co-existed with Buddhism for well over a millennium, it is very difficult to disentangle Shintō and Buddhist beliefs about the world.
-One might say that where Buddhism emphasizes the afterlife and ending the cycle of rebirths, Shintō emphasizes this life and finding happiness within it.
+Because Shintō has co-existed with Buddhism for well over a millennium, it isn't straightforward to disentangle Shintō and Buddhist beliefs about the world.
+One might say that where Buddhism emphasises the afterlife and ending the cycle of rebirths, Shintō emphasises this life and finding happiness within it.
 Though Buddhism and Shintō have very different perspectives on the world, most Japanese do not see any need to reconcile these two very different religions and practice both.
 Thus, it is common for people to practice Shintō in life yet have a Buddhist funeral.
 Their different perspectives on the afterlife are seen as complementing each other, and frequently the ritual practice of one will have an origin in the other.